AqwamCreates/DataPredict/docs/API/Models/GradientMethodBaseModel.md

 # [API Reference](../../API.md) - [Models](../Models.md) - GradientMethodBaseModel

-The base model for all machine and deep learning models that uses gradient descent
+The base model for all machine and deep learning models that uses gradient descent.

 ## Constructors